EwenQuim/ewenquim.github.io/articles/6-strategies-IPD.md

 | **C** | 0 | 0 |
 | **D** | 0 | 0 |

-*The copycat* (copies what the opponent played last turn)
+*The copycat a.k.a tit-for-tat* (copies what the opponent played last turn)

 | X \ Y | C | D |
 |:-----:|:-:|:-:|
 | **C** | 1 | 0 |
 | **D** | 1 | 0 |

+A lot of strategies exists[^2]!

 #### Mixed strategies

-You can even randomize the chances to cooperate.
+You can even [randomize] the chances to cooperate.

 *The undecided* (0.5 meaning 50% chance to cooperate)